 Perhaps.
 If the certificate holder already has access to any other FedACH service functions then no certificate/token changes are required.
 If the certificate/token enables access to other applications, for example, Cash or Checks, but not to FedACH, then a certificate update would be necessary.
 Updates can be easily accomplished through the DFI's End User Authorization Contact (EUAC).

-The FedPayments Reporter Service can be located under the FedACH® tab for both FedLine Web and FedLine Advantage customers.
-The FedPayments Reporter Service links are located on the left navigation column below Risk Services.
+The FedPayments Reporter Service for FedACH can be located under the FedACH® tab for both FedLine Web and FedLine Advantage customers.
+The FedPayments Reporter Service for FedACH links are located on the left navigation column below Risk Services.

 "Scheduled Reports" feature allows DFIs to specify parameters that allow the service to function in auto pilot mode.
 Example parameters include the following: ABAs, account numbers, report types, report formats and delivery options.
 At the end of each processing day, the service automatically reviews the day's ACH transactions, generates the requested report(s) and makes the report(s) available according to specified parameters.